-Now Docey-dow with the gents you know, The ladies go si and the gents go do, Now everybody swing.
+The ladies go si and the gents go do

-Repeat 2 and 3 entire for second, third and fourth couples.
+Repeat 2 and 3 with "second and fourth couples out to the right."

 Lloyd uses a figure he calls docey-do which is related to but different from the figure Cecil Sharp calls "do-si-do" in his description of the running set (Country Dance Book, Part 5).
 It is nothing like the figure I know of called do-si-do.
 Lloyd has many pet names for this figure and I have chosen "Ladies go si and the gents go do" to avoid confusion with the more common meaning.

 At the end of a circle the hands break, ladies pass between neighbor and the other lady (ladies passing dos à dos), back to her partner who takes her left hand into his left then she turns round behind him, eventually dropping hands.
 He remains facing the other gentleman as she circles counter-clockwise around him.

 Now each takes his/her neighbor of the opposite sex by the right hand and the ladies circle clockwise around their neighbors (the gents continue to face and drop right hands when they need to).